JanssenProject/jans/docs/script-catalog/client_registration/OpenBanking/client-registration.md

 ## Adding the custom script

 1. To add or update custom scripts, you can use either jans-cli or curl. jans-cli in interactive mode, option 13 enables you manage custom scripts.
 For more info, see the [docs](https://github.com/JanssenProject/home/wiki/Custom-Scripts-using-jans-cli).
-1. jans-cli in command line argument mode is more conducive to scripting and automation.
+1. jans-cli in command-line argument mode is more conducive to scripting and automation.
 To display the available operations for custom scripts, use config-cli.py --info CustomScripts.
 See the [docs](../../../janssen-server/config-guide/config-tools/jans-cli/README.md) for more info.
 1. To use `curl` see these [docs](../../../janssen-server/config-guide/config-tools/curl-guide.md)

 !!!
 Note